 S9.1 Direction Application Relevance to this planning proposal Consistency with Direction relevant planning authority, which identifies the area, object, place or landscape as being of heritage significance to Aboriginal culture and people.
-2.4 Recreation Vehicle Areas A planning proposal must not enable land to be developed for the purpose of a recreation vehicle area (within the meaning of the Recreation Vehicles Act 1983 ): (a) where the land is within an environment protection zone, (b) where the land comprises a beach or a dune adjacent to or adjoining a beach, (c) where the land is not within an area or zone referred to in paragraphs (4)(a) or (4)(b) unless the relevant planning authority has taken into consideration: (i) the provisions of the guidelines entitled Guidelines for Selection, Establishment and Maintenance of Recreation Vehicle Areas, Soil Conservation Service of New South Wales, September 1985 , and (ii) the provisions of the guidelines entitled Recreation Vehicles Act 1983, Guidelines for Selection, Design, and Operation of Recreation Vehicle Areas, State Pollution Control Commission, September 1985.
+2.4 Recreation Vehicle Areas A planning proposal must not enable land to be developed for the purpose of a recreation vehicle area (within the meaning of the Recreation Vehicles Act 1983): (a) where the land is within an environment protection zone, (b) where the land comprises a beach or a dune adjacent to or adjoining a beach, (c) where the land is not within an area or zone referred to in paragraphs (4)(a) or (4)(b) unless the relevant planning authority has taken into consideration: (i) the provisions of the guidelines entitled Guidelines for Selection, Establishment and Maintenance of Recreation Vehicle Areas, Soil Conservation Service of New South Wales, September 1985, and (ii) the provisions of the guidelines entitled Recreation Vehicles Act 1983, Guidelines for Selection, Design, and Operation of Recreation Vehicle Areas, State Pollution Control Commission, September 1985.
 This planning proposal does not enable land to be developed for the purpose of a recreation vehicle area.
 N/A 2.5 Application of E2 and E3 Zones and Environmental Overlays in Far North Coast LEPs This Direction applies when a relevant planning authority prepares a planning proposal: (a) that introduces or alters an E2 Environmental Conservation or E3 Environmental Management zone; (b) that introduces or alters an overlay and associated clause.
+A planning proposal must apply the proposed E2 Environmental Conservation or E3 Environmental Management zone; and associated clause.
 A planning proposal must apply the proposed E2 Environmental Conservation or E3 Environmental Management zones, or the overlay and associated clause, consistent with the Northern Councils E Zone Review Final Recommendations.
 This planning proposal does not introduce an environmental zone or overlay.
 This is being dealt with by a separate planning proposal process.
 N/A

-S9.1 Direction Application Relevance to this planning proposal Consistency with Direction 3 Housing, Infrastru cture and Urban Development 3.1 Zone Residential This Direction applies when a relevant planning authority prepares a planning proposal that will affect land within: (a) an existing or proposed residential zone (including the alteration of any existing residential zone boundary), (b) any other zone in which significant residential development is permitted or proposed to be permitted.
-A planning proposal must include provisions that encourage the provision of housing that will: (a) broaden the choice of building types and locations available in the housing market, and (b) make more efficient use of existing infrastructure and services, and (c) reduce the consumption of land for housing and associated urban development on the urban fringe, and (d) be of good design.
-A planning proposal must, in relation to land to which this Direction applies: (a) contain a requirement that residential development is not permitted until land is adequately serviced (or arrangements satisfactory to the council, or other appropriate authority, have been made to service it), and (b) not contain provisions which will reduce the permissible residential density of land.
-Consistent and Caravan Parks Manufactured le Estates Applies when a relevant planning authority prepares a planning proposal.
+S9.1 Direction Application Relevance to this planning proposal Consistency with Direction 3 Housing, Infrastru ucture and Urban Development 3.1 Residential Zones This Direction applies when a relevant planning authority prepares a planning proposal that will affect land within: (a) an existing or proposed residential zone (including the alteration of any existing residential zone boundary), (b) any other zone in which significant residential development is permitted or proposed to be permitted.
+A planning proposal must include provisions that encourage The planning proposal does not contain a provision which is contrary to the operation of this direction.
+Consistent the provision of housing that will: (a) broaden the choice of building types and locations available in the housing market, and (b) make more efficient use of existing infrastructure and services, and (c) reduce the consumption of land for housing and associated urban development on the urban fringe, and (d) be of good design. (a) be of good doising A planning proposal must, in relation to land to which this Direction applies: (a) contain a requirement that residential development is not permitted until land is adequately serviced (or arrangements satisfactory to the council, or other appropriate authority, have been made to service it), and (b) not contain provisions which will reduce the permissible residential density of land.
+3.2 Caravan Parks and Manufactured Home Estates Applies when a relevant planning authority prepares a planning proposal.
 In identifying suitable zones, locations and provisions for caravan parks in a planning proposal, the relevant planning authority must: (a) retain provisions that permit development for the This planning proposal will not alter the permissibility of caravan parks or manufactured home estates in Byron Shire.
 N/A